 - diarrhea, vomiting, abdominal pain, fever, or chills

 Ramucirumab injection may cause other side effects.
 Call your doctor if you have any unusual problems while using this medication.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online ([WEB]) or by phone (1-800-332-1088).

 What OTHER INFORMATION should I know?

 Keep all appointments with your doctor and the laboratory.
+For some conditions, your doctor may order a lab test before you begin your treatment to see whether your cancer can be treated with ramucirumab.
 Your doctor our doctor will check your blood pressure and test your urine regularly during your treatment with ramucirumab.

 It is important for you to keep a written list of all of the prescription and nonprescription (over-the-counter) medicines you are taking, as well as any products such as vitamins, minerals, or other dietary supplements.
 You should bring this list with you each time you visit a doctor or if you are admitted to a hospital.
 It is also important information to carry with you in case of emergencies.

 This report on medications is for your information only, and is not considered individual patient advice.
 Because of the changing nature of drug information, please consult your physician or pharmacist about specific clinical use.